margarito/ng-db-helper/README.md

 # NgDbHelperModule

-  This module is a simple module to simplify persistence with relationnel databases.
+  This module is a simple module to simplify persistence with relationnal databases.
   As there is many platforms or devices, this module bring possibility to manage connectors.
-  It allow integrators to have a better code portability.
+  It allows integrators to have a better code portability.

   It can be used with cordova-sqlite-storage, websql or other relationnal database if you implement your own connector.